smcaleese/directory/content/home/philosophy/useful-questions.md

 - What are the biggest problems in your life at the moment?
 - What do you want your life to be like in ten or twenty years?
 - If you continue doing what you are doing today, where will you be ten or twenty years?
 - How could this be better?
+- Who do I Want to be in 10 Years?